kevlar-kt/kevlar/docs/pages/overview/philosophy.md

 # Philosophy

 ## what does it do
-Kevlar assests the security state of an Android device running your app.
+Kevlar produces attestation regarding the security state of an Android device running your app.
-Since there are many different security aspects that you might care to measure, each package can inspect different areas:
-- antipiracy attestates whether some kind of pirate software is running on the device, it identifies it and provides the app knowledge about which kind of ;
-- integrity attestates whether the running app version is original, without modificarions;
-- rooting attestates whether the environment the device runs in has root access / custom binaries / emulator.
+The idea behind it is to be able to capture every meaningful information about the security environment,

 These modules provide an array of detection methods which can be used to ensure the app is running in its proper intended environment